-Top 10 Most Expensive Shoe Brands: From Gucci to Louis Vuitton
+Top 10 Most Expensive Shoe Brands of 2016: From Gucci to Louis Vuitton

 If you’ve ever seen shows like MTV Cribs, or any reality TV show based around celebrities or wealthy housewives, you’re probably already aware that the world’s rich and famous spend more money on shoes that most of us make in a year, and that they house the shoes in closets that are bigger than many people’s apartments.